LiquidityC/liquidityc.github.io/_posts/2019-08-20-vim-quick-compile-tips.md

 ---
 title:  "Vim quick-compile tips"
 layout: post
+author: Linus Probert
 date:   2019-08-20 13:21
-categories: vim compile gcc c/c++ code programming
+tags: vim compile gcc c/c++ code programming
 ---

-# An addition to my .vimrc
 Ever been hacking on a small program based on something you read on the internet, partaking in a hackathon or programming competition or coding segments based on a book you're reading?